 Senior Party Sponsorship

-We live in unique times and our Armstrong Seniors have experienced an incredibly unique High School experience.
-Please consider a donation for their Senior Party in June of 2021.
+Please consider a donation for their Senior Party in June.
 Your generous tax-deductible donation will help make lasting memories for our students as well as promote your family, organization, alumni group, or business.
 Armstrong High School Senior Party, Inc. is a 501 (c)(3) non-profit organization.
 This fun-filled night will include a variety of entertainment, games, food and drinks.
-The current plan is to host an outdoor beach party.

-Please join us as a sponsor of our 2021 Senior Party.
-Our sponsorship levels are detailed on the attached page and can include:
+Please join us as a sponsor of the Senior Party.
+Our sponsorship levels are detailed on the sponsorship form linked below: